markfickett/LED-Controller/README.markdown

 		}
 	}

-The examples directory contains runnable .pde example code.

 Limitations
 -----------

-Sub-pixel rendering (simulating points of color that lie between LEDs) seem to require too much computation for reasonably fast animation as the library is designed.
+Sub-pixel rendering on the Arduino in C++ (simulating points of color that lie between LEDs) seem to require too much computation for reasonably fast animation.
 Also, no optimization has been done for color computation (addition, lerping) or transmitting colors to the strip.
+However, color updates can be sent from Python at around 50 per second for a 32-LED strip.

 See Also
 --------